chaniewski/blocky-test/README.md

 # Blocky Puzzle

+## Solution notes
+* For propagating the "click" change, I've used recursion.
+* I decided to focus on manipulation of the BlockGrid object instead of DOM, in a real-world scenario the mapping from the model to UI would be solved by using an UI framework (React, Angular...)
+* Therefore, the updates to UI are drawn by completely destroying the board and redrawing it from scratch.
+UI framework would handle incremental updates better.
+The extra benefit of this approach is that the newly drawn blocks will have IDs that correspond to the grid positions.
+The cost is rendering the whole page on each click.
+* In the given application skeleton, the blocks didn't use absolute positioning, but were floated by the browser rendering engine using `float: left` css attribute.
+I have decided to follow this approach, but changed the floats to a flexbox model to get the "gravity" for free.

 ## To get started

 You will need a recent version of [Node].
 If you do not have it installed already, we find [nvm] to be a handy script to install and even juggle between versions of Node without too much hassle.